react-next-boilerplate/react-next-boilerplate/README.md

 - **redux**: Is a predictable state container for JavaScript apps.
 - **reselect**: Simple “selector” library for Redux (and others) inspired by getters in [NuclearJS](https://optimizely.github.io/nuclear-js/), subscriptions in re-frame and this proposal from speedskater.
 - **@testing-library/react**: Simple and complete React DOM testing utilities that encourage good testing practices.
-- **SEO**: The advantage of this approach is the ability to create Rich User experiences in a uniform way, without compromising Search Engine Optimisation (SEO) factors, which are key to a good ranking on Google and other search engines.
+- **SEO**: The advantages of this approach is to be able to create Rich User experiences in a uniform way, without compromising Search Engine Optimisation (SEO) factors that are key to good ranking on Google and other search engines.
+- **Typefaces**: Self-hosting is significantly faster.
+Loading a typeface from Google Fonts or other hosted font service adds an extra (blocking) network request.

 ## Quick start